What are flange connections?

 Who we are?

-Our OSO Operator Training Center as a company with many years of experience.
-We follow the following rules:
+Our KURSO Operator Training Centre as a company with many years of experience.
+We are guided by the following principles:

 - Professionalism - Our team is made up of professional instructors who boast not only many certificates but a wealth of experience.
 Our courses are not just about theory!
 We place particular emphasis on practical exercises conducted on numerous models of equipment, parts and materials.